Bubbly-mishra/Copy-Paste/README.md

   Option 2 may be considered to reduce overhead and isolate performance testing from Client Index or Duplicate Service dependencies.

 👉 Overall, **Option 1 is the preferred approach** for long-term maintainability and accuracy of automation.

+As discussed regarding the ISO country, I’ve added the line where we are updating the countries in the balloon.
+We also aligned with Kishore, and he mentioned that even if the country name is not passed in the payload, it should still return a country ISO.
+Based on that, it seems fine to remove the country name from the payload.

+Could you please confirm this approach?

+Could you please confirm if we are aligned on skipping the four-step process and consolidating it into a single step in the automation?
+The approach here is to create a party using the party ID, and in case of a duplicate, it will be rejected as per the requirement.
+From my perspective, this one step should be sufficient and make the flow clearer and easier to understand.

+Let me know if you have any concerns—we can discuss further if needed.